fredlcore/BSB-LAN/README.md

 <B><I>Please read the [BSB-LPB-LAN manual](https://1coderookie.github.io/BSB-LPB-LAN_EN)!</I></B>

 The following overview shows the most common used controllers of the different heating systems which will work with BSB-LAN.
-For further and more detailed informations about the different [controllers](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap03.html#32-detailed-listing-and-description-of-the-supported-controllers) and the [connection](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#23-connecting-the-adapter-to-the-controller) see the corresponding chapters in the [manual](https://1coderookie.github.io/BSB-LPB-LAN_EN).
+As a basic rule we can say, that the controller types of the last years which are named with an **S** at the end (RV**S** and LM**S**) are comaptible with BSB-LAN and offer (mostly) the full range of funtionality.
+For further and more detailed informations about the different [controllers](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap03.html#32-detailed-listing-and-description-of-the-supported-controllers) and the [connection](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap02.html#23-connecting-the-adapter-to-the-controller) see the corresponding chapters.

 **Gas-fired heating systems controllers:**
 - [LMU74/LMU75](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap03.html#3211-lmu-controllers) and [LMS14/LMS15](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap03.html#3212-lms-controllers) (latest models), connection via BSB, complete functionality